adriandarian/spectra/website/tutorials/backup-restore.md

 # Backup & Restore

-Learn how md2jira protects your Jira data with automatic backups and easy rollback.
+Learn how spectra protects your Jira data with automatic backups and easy rollback.

 **Duration**: ~4 minutes